Frequently Asked Questions

 Do you teach stage combat?

-Do you teach sport fencing?
+Do you teach the modern sport of fencing?

 Do you compete?

 I have participated in classical and historical competitions, and even done well in some.
 However, while some competition experience is certainly valuable, competing and teaching are separate skills.
 Some people are good competitors; some are good teachers; a rare few are both.
 Nor is it necessary to compete to be a "good" classical or historical fencer.
 This is one of the good things about classical and historical fencing: Though there is the opportunity to compete, it's not all about competitive results.
-Conversely, the point of the sport of fencing is competition.
+Conversely, the point of the modern sport of fencing is competition.

-There are no independent, professional certifying or teaching bodies in the US for historical fencing and only one (the California-based Fencing Masters' Program) for classical fencing.
-Rather, one sets oneself up as an instructor based upon the say-so of one's own teacher or by the ability to attract students.
-While, on the one hand, I am not an advocate of over-regulation, on the other hand, the potential for abuse in such a system is obvious.
-Having an independent professional body say that I am a competent, professional, and ethical instructor with the requisite background in fencing theory and pedagogy means that my students can be assured that I know what I'm doing.
-Furthermore, the science of kinesthetics has developed an awful lot in the past century: In the classical era, one was taught what to do, but not necessarily how to do it.
+What are the advantages of studying modern fencing?
+The science of kinesthetics has developed an awful lot in the past century: In the classical era, one was taught what to do, but not necessarily how, why, or when to do it.
 Some natural athletes became good fencers; others were awful.
 On the other hand, while I believe the teaching of classical and historical forms can be enriched by the pedagogical methods that have been developed over recent decades, the unspoken concern that sport fencing will "corrupt" other methods is not an issue—the intelligent and technically knowledgable individual can easily distinguish between martially sound practice and the artifacts of the modern sport.
 (Lest one forget, my original training is entirely from the classical tradition.)

 There is also the issue of cross-cultural interpretation.
 The salle d'armes, for instance, is a particularly French cultural institution, and not only is it impractical to give instruction using the same methods and same language, but particularly French concerns (solidarité and equalité, for instance) don't even enter into the American mentality.
 This leads to a question long considered by practitioners of Japanese koryu: Can one really "authentically" practice the martial art of a certain culture (or certain time and place) transposed to another context?